Nyesha loves writing about cooking/recipes, restaurants, movies, weddings, and poetry.

 - A bit time consuming to prepare, many people might not want to cook beef lasagna for themselves and would prefer ordering the beef lasagna in a restaurant but I enjoy cooking beef lasagna.

-- With this homemade beef lasagna recipe, I hope that you will enjoy cooking beef lasagna too.
+- With this how to make homemade beef lasagna recipe, I hope that you will enjoy cooking beef lasagna too.

 - Please note that in trying to feed my family a little less white flour and lot more whole grains, I most often cook beef lasagna with whole wheat pasta instead of white pasta.
 This can also make the lasagna more diabetic friendly by the way.